bokysan/go-flags/README.md

 	// Example of a callback, called each time the option is found.
 	Call func(string) `short:"c" description:"Call phone number"`

+	// Example of a boolean flag which can be disabled by using "--no-debug" Debug bool `long:"debug" default:"true" disable-type:"no"`

+    // Example of a boolean flag which can be disabled by using "--d=false" Color bool `short:"c" disable-type:"value"`

+	// Example of a boolean flag which can be enabled  by using "--enable-fast-dns" FastDns bool `long:"fast-dns" disable-type:"value"`

 	// Example of a required flag
 	Name string `short:"n" long:"name" description:"A name" required:"true"`